Who is this course for?

 - Consideration of follow-on mindfulness courses that can be used with infant, primary and secondary students with an understanding of the potential for linking these mindfulness courses to the NSW school curriculum.

 - A workbook is provided which gives a summary of the mindfulness and compassion practices and techniques.
 Access to guided audio mindfulness practices, that are provided with the textbook: ‘Mindfulness: a practical guide for finding peace in a frantic world’ by Mark Williams and Danny Penman (2011) Piatkus.
 You will need to order the textbook as you register for the course - reading this textbook is an important part of the program.
 Book depository will deliver the book for free but you will need to allow time for it to arrive - usually 2-3 weeks.

 - It is useful to have a mat and a cushion, for the activities we will do on the floor.

-Overall Outcomes of the 8-week Combined Course and Personal Development Program
+Overall Outcomes of the 8-session Combined Course and Personal Development Program